Hate speech laws in Australia: Queensland

 Queensland's Anti-Discrimination Act 1991 and amendments create laws that are similar to Tasmania's.

-In 2001, the Islamic Council of Queensland brought the first action under the Anti-Discrimination Act for victimisation on account of religion.
+In 2001, the Islamic Council of Queensland brought the first action under the Act for victimisation on account of religion.
 The Islamic Council complained that the respondent Mr. Lamb, a candidate in a federal election, had expressed some unfavourable opinions about Muslims in an electioneering pamphlet.
 Walter Sofronoff, for the Anti-Discrimination Tribunal, dismissed the action on the ground that Mr. Lamb did not intend to incite hatred or contempt but rather wanted to let the electors know his opinions on political matters.

 South Australia

 The Racial Vilification Act 1996 is similar to the law in New South Wales.
-In 2002, the Attorney-General's Department released a discussion paper entitled 'Proposal for a new law against religious discrimination and vilification.'
+In 2002, the Attorney-General's Department released a discussion paper entitled "Proposal for a new law against religious discrimination and vilification".
 Following many objections, no legislation was enacted.

 Tasmania

 The Anti-Discrimination Act 1998 prohibits "any conduct which offends, humiliates, intimidates, insults or ridicules another person" on the basis of attributes including race, sexual orientation, religion, gender identity and disability.

-Section 19 of Tasmania's Anti-Discrimination Act 1998 prohibits anyone from inciting hatred.
+Section 19 of the Act prohibits anyone from inciting hatred.
 The Act says: